Pablesky/MCV-C5-G3/Week5/README.md

-# Week 3: Image Retrieval
+# Week 5: Diffusion models

 ## Folder structure
 The code and data is structured as follows: